SolbiatiAlessandro/LoveCRM-v0nocode/example_graph/people/hari-seldon.md

 name: Hari Seldon

+role: admin

 ---

-Here are some notes in `.md` format about my friend Hari Seldon
+Here are some notes in `.md` format about my me, Hari Seldon.

+In these files I write down my notes.